 Fees & Registration

 Registration fees for training courses include classroom and lab materials and catered lunches.
-Registrations must be received no later than six weeks prior to the start of the course.
+Registrations will be accepted until 2 weeks before the start of the course.
 After that, please call for availability.
 Payment must be received prior to the course to attend.

 Register Online or